The Highway Code: What is it and how do I learn it?

 What you need to know about the Highway Code, where to find it and how to use it to pass your driving test

 The Highway Code is put together by the Driving Standards Agency and the Department for Transport.
-It’s an essential read for motorists, but all road users must understand the guidelines set out within it, including pedestrians and cyclists.
+It’s an essential read for motorists, but the rules also apply to other road users including pedestrians, cyclists, horse riders and mobility scooter users.

 If you’re learning to drive you should be familiar with the Highway Code – it plays a large role in the process of getting on the road, and you’ll find it very hard to pass your theory and practical tests without regularly consulting it.